guidorice/modcon23-contest/README.md

 3. In addition to being performance winners, the Mojo variants are parameterized by the number of dimensions (`dims`) and by data type (`dtype`).
-In other words, the same generic code can run, for example, `float16`, `float64` or with 3, 4 or more dimensions.
+In other words, the same generic code can run, for example, `int16`, `float16`, `float64`, and with 3, 4 or more dimensions.
 In GIS systems the number of dimensions is sometimes referred to as XY, XYZ, or XYZM, where Z is "height", and M is "measure".